bcgov/bcmaps/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 notes

 * This is a new submission.

-On win-builder, there was one additional NOTE:
+* On win-builder, there was one additional NOTE:
     "Packages suggested but not available for checking: 'bcmaps.rdata' 'doMC'"
-    - bcmaps.rdata - a package containing data that is used by bcmaps - It is hosted for installation at: https://bcgov.github.io/drat.
+    - bcmaps.rdata - A suggested package that is in a non-mainstream repository (a drat repository).
     - doMC - Not available for Windows

 ## Reverse dependencies